rowanc1/phd-thesis/content/phd/discretize.md

 \end{align*}
 ```

 When comparing this to a cylindrically symmetric mesh, it is interesting to note that neither nodes nor $\theta$ faces exist, and edges only exist in the $\theta$ direction.
 A tree mesh has an added complication, which occurs when two adjacent cells have different refinement levels, leading to hanging nodes, edges, and faces. {numref}`Figure %s <fig:finitevolume-cell-anatomy-tree>` schematically shows the locations of the hanging faces and nodes.
-When not dealt with, these complications cause numerical inaccuracies, which we will discuss further in Section \ref{sec:operators} on differential operators and Section \ref{sec:innerproducts} on inner products.
+When not dealt with, these complications cause numerical inaccuracies, which we will discuss further in {numref}`sec:operators` on differential operators and {numref}`sec:innerproducts` on inner products.

 ```{figure} images/fv-cell-anatomy-tree.png
 :name: fig:finitevolume-cell-anatomy-tree
 Names of a finite volume cell on a tree mesh in (a) two dimensions, and (b) three dimensions.
 Note the location of hanging x-faces from the refined cells; hanging edges are not shown.
 ```

-% (sec:dc-derivation)=
+(sec:dc-derivation)=

 ## DC resistivity equations